 Today, the Egyptian Mau is both a glamorous show cat and a persecuted feral cat that still inhabits Egypt.
 It is thought to be the descendent of the African Wild Cat.
 Of course, it looks fancier and more refined in show cat form but the similarity is still apparent.

 We have then a cat with the tabby “M” on the forehead living in Egypt at the time the cat was worshipped and thoroughly domesticated, thousands of years before Christ.
-The current word for cat in Egypt is “Mau” and the word when spoken sounds like the meow the cat makes.
+The current word for cat in Egypt is “Mau” and this word when spoken sounds like the meow the cat makes.
+A convenient coincidence?

-The cat in ancient Egypt, or miw (to see – based on the cat’s eyes that shine in the dark – see Why Do Cats Eyes Glow in the Dark), was a sacred and respected animal. (src: – link broken).
-Apparently from 1450 BC wild cats and domestic cats were called Miu, or Mitt (female), meaning she who mews. (src: Link broken Oct 2012).
-The word for cat was also the word for meow in China and Egypt.
-This might still be the case, I am not sure.
+The cat in ancient Egypt, or miw (meaning ‘to see’ – based on the cat’s eyes that shine in the dark – see Why Do Cats Eyes Glow in the Dark), was a sacred and respected animal. (src: – link broken).
+Apparently from 1450 BC wild cats and domestic cats were called Miu, or Mitt (female), meaning she who mews.
+The word for ‘cat’ was also the word for meow in China and Egypt.
+This might still be the case; I am not sure.

 Synonyms (different words with similar or the same meaning) are: meow; mew; miaou; miaow; miaul (src: http://www.audioenglish.net/dictionary/meow.htm)